Ksenia Svetlova: Personal life

 Svetlova was born in Moscow.
 In 1991, at age 14, she immigrated to Israel with her mother.
 Her mother said that the only country they could immigrate to was Israel, stating: "If we must leave our beloved city, our native Moscow, then we can only leave it for home."

-In Israel, Svetlova attended Bat Zion Orthodox boarding school in Jerusalem.
+In Israel, Svetlova attended Tzvia school for girls Jerusalem.
 She later studied Islamic and Middle Eastern history at Hebrew University of Jerusalem, earning Bachelor's and Master's degrees.
-As of 2015, she is a doctoral candidate in Middle Eastern studies and an associate professor at Hebrew University.
-She is also a policy fellow at Mitvim, the Israeli Institute for Regional Foreign Policies.
+As of 2015, she is a doctoral candidate in Middle Eastern studies at Bar-Ilan University.
+She is also a nonresident senior fellow at the Atlantic Council.

 Svetlova had both Russian and Israeli citizenship.
 As a result of her Russian citizenship, while she was a journalist, she was able to travel extensively in the Arab world.
 However, in 2015, she renounced her Russian passport as a requirement for entering the Knesset, which she described as a career sacrifice.
 She speaks Russian, Hebrew, English, and Arabic.
-She lives in Modi'in and has two daughters.
+She lives in Modi'in with her husband Anatoly Aliev and has three daughters.